8 Classical Dances of India: A Rich Cultural Heritage

 • Historical Roots: Developed in Kerala in the 1600s under the patronage of a local prince who wrote Malayalam-language plays based on epic stories from the Ramayana.

-• Epic Inspirations: Stories in Kathakali mainly come from the Ramayana and Mahabharata, as well as other puranic tales.
+• Epic Inspirations: Stories in Kathakali mainly come from the Ramayana and Mahabharata, as well as other Puranic tales.

 Unique Characterization